RedTurtle/collective.powertoken.core/README.txt

     Default is an empty dict, automatically filled with every other keyword argument passed, commonly used by adapters.

+Additional advanced, parameters:

+``unrestricted``
+    Defaut: False.
+Use an unrestricted user, that always pass security check.
+Please note that *you commonly don't need this*, just configure well ``roles``.
+``username``
+    Defaut: None.
+When using a different security context, like when using the ``roles`` parameter, instead of the current user's id (or an empty string when anonymous) you can choose a new one.

 Final security note
 ===================